Siberian Husky Ch. Nuthatch's Champagne Super Nova "Reilly"

 The Siberian Husky has a thick, soft, double coat usually medium in length.
 The coat can be any colour with the most common being various shades of wolf and silver greys, tan, and black with white points.
 Siberians also have a large variety of markings, especially on the head.
 The eyes are shades of brown or blue in colour, one of each colour or parti-coloured — all are equally acceptable to the breed standards.

-Health Issues:
+Health Issues

 The Siberian Husky breed is generally very healthy.
 However, like all breeds, certain hereditary disorders have been found in the breed, including some eye problems, such as juvenile cataracts, corneal dystrophy and PRA as well as reported cases of Hip Dysplasia.
 Additional information on these and other dog health related issues can be found in the Health and Nutrition section as well as at: Your Siberian Husky: Its Hips and Its Eyes.

 If you are considering the adoption of a Siberian Husky puppy, or any breed, it is very important to be selective in choosing a responsible and reputable breeder.
-Ensure that the prospective puppy's parents have all health clearances.
+Ensure that the prospective puppy’s parents have all health clearances.
 Breeding of any dog should not be done until after they have been proven to be free of evidence of significant hereditary diseases.
 The SHCA recommends and the SHCC Code of Conduct requires that all breeding stock be x-rayed clear of hip dysplasia before breeding and that all breeding stock be certified clear of hereditary eye defects annually by a certifed Veterinary Opthamologist.
-(For more information on selecting a breeder, see the articles on the main Breed Listing and Breeders page.)
+(For more information on selecting a breeder, see the articles on the main General Information page.)

 Additional Health Resources:

-Grooming Information:
+Grooming Information

-• Grooming — This section of Canada's Guide to Dogs includes tips, articles and information covering all aspects of dog grooming along with a listing of Groomers from across Canada.
+• Grooming — This section of the Canada’s Guide to Dogs website includes tips, articles and information covering all aspects of dog grooming along with a listing of Groomers from across Canada.

-Training Resources:
+Training Resources

-• Training — For information on training your dog, see this growing section of Canada's Guide to Dogs for tips, articles, as well as listings of training centres across Canada.
+• Training — For training information, see this growing section of the Canada’s Guide to Dogs website for tips, articles, as well as listings of training centres across Canada.

-Additional Information:
+Additional Information

 • So...
 You Want a Siberian Husky — From the Siberian Husky Club of America, Inc.